ConfigHubPub/Docs/documentation/pages/api_pull.rst

 *Include-Comments*

-   If value is true response includes comments for property keys.
+   If value is ``true`` response includes comments for property keys.

 *Include-Value-Context*

-   If value is true response includes context of resolved property values.
+   If value is ``true`` response includes context of resolved property values.

 *Pretty*

-   If value is true, returned JSON is 'pretty' - formatted.
+   If value is ``true``, returned JSON is 'pretty' - formatted.

 *No-Properties*

-  If value is true key-value pairs are not returned.
+  If value is ``true`` key-value pairs are not returned.
 This is useful if you are only interested in pulling files, and want to make transaction more efficient.